proycon/LaMachine/README.md

 ### Pre-built Virtual Machine image for Vagrant

-We regularly build a basic LaMachine image an publish it to the [Vagrant Cloud](https://app.vagrantup.com/proycon/).
+We regularly build a basic LaMachine image and publish it to the [Vagrant Cloud](https://app.vagrantup.com/proycon/).
 To download and use it, run:

 ```